 At certain times, like when someone is under stress, the tics can become more severe, more frequent, or longer, or the type of tic may change altogether.
 (This is also true of people who have tics that are not part of Tourette syndrome.)

 Some kids can suppress their tics for a short time.
 But tension builds, and it eventually has to be released as a tic.
 And if a person is concentrating on controlling the tic, it may be hard to focus on anything else.
 This can make it hard for kids with TS to have a conversation or pay attention in class.

 Tics are classified as either simple or complex.
-Simple motor tics, for example, happen suddenly and separately from other tics and involve just a few muscles.
+Simple motor tics usually involve just one group of muscles.
 Some examples are eye blinking and grimacing.
-In contrast, complex motor tics usually involve more muscle groups.
+In contrast, complex motor tics usually involve more muscle groups and might look like a series of movements.
 For example, someone might touch a body part or another person repeatedly.
 In rare cases, people with TS might have a tic that makes them harm themselves, such as head banging.

 Simple vocal tics can be throat clearing, sniffing, or humming, whereas complex vocal tics can involve repeating other people’s words (a condition called echolalia) or involuntary swearing (called coprolalia).